-- Year-to-year rainfall variability in this municipality shows some correlation with the El Niño Southern Oscillation in winter (where El Niño winters are generally drier than average, La Niña winters are generally wetter than average), and some correlation with atmospheric blocking in summer and spring. - Long-term average temperatures have risen in the decades since the 1950s, at a rate similar to the rest of Tasmania (up to 0.1 °C per decade).
+- Year-to-year rainfall variability in this municipality shows some correlation with the El Niño Southern Oscillation in winter and spring (where La Niña winters are generally wetter than average, El Niño years are generally drier than average), and some correlation to atmospheric blocking in spring and summer (blocking affects the incidence of easterly systems). - Long-term average temperatures have risen in the decades since the 1950s, at a rate similar to the rest of Tasmania (up to 0.1 °C per decade).
 Daily minimum temperatures have risen slightly more than daily maximum temperatures. - There has been a decline in average rainfall and a lack of very wet years in the municipality since the mid 1970s, and this decline has been strongest in autumn.
 This decline was exacerbated by the 'big dry' drought of 1995-2009.
-Rainfall in the recent two years has been close to average.
+The recent two years have seen average or slightly below average conditions.